ISKO (clothing company): Trademarks and patents

 ISKO holds 10 international patents and patent-pending technologies with more than 35 registered and trademarked brands including: Jeggings, a hybrid of denim and legging material, Turbotech, ISKO Future Face, Recall, a spinning technology that allows a much faster recovery than conventional fabrics, and ISKO Reform, a very stretchable denim that incorporates a hidden synthetic inside the cotton yarn which creates a spring-like construction.

 Training and education

 In 2013 ISKO-launched the I-SKOOL project, an annual denim industry training program and competition for designers and marketing professionals, culminating in an awards show, in collaboration with 14 international design schools, including Istituto Marangoni, ESMOD Munich, Istanbul Moda Academy, London College of Fashion, and Chelsea College of Arts.

 ISKO participates in the biennial Copenhagen Summit, where it sponsors the Denim Challenge, which gives five emerging designers the opportunity to work at ISKO's research and development facility in Castelfranco Veneto.

 Philanthropy

-The Sani Konukoğlu Foundation, which was created by the Konukoğlu family in 1989, provides scholarships to more than 1,500 university students per year and supports Sani Konukoğlu Medical Center, Turkey's largest private hospital, and Sanko Private Schools.

 In 2013, ISKO's holding company, Sanko Group, established a university, The Sanko University, a research university that specializes in medical and health Sciences with a Faculties of Medicine, Health Sciences, and Dentistry, and Institutes of Health Sciences and of Science and Technology.